 - Sugar – add 2 more tablespoons to the basic recipe if you like a bit of extra sweetness

-- Lemon Zest from a non-treated lemon (or an orange).
-You can also add a teaspoon of vanilla extract if desired
+- Lemon zest - from a non-treated lemon (or an orange).
+You can also add a teaspoon of vanilla extract instead

 Yes, you can use raw sesame seeds, but the cookies with be much lighter in color and will have a much milder sesame flavor and aroma.